Unearth: Legacy

-Unearth is credited as a pioneer in new wave of American heavy metal.
-Alongside bands like Killswitch Engage, Shadows Fall and Hatebreed.
-They are credited with helping shape how metalcore sounded with melding hardcore, melodic death metal, thrash elements and breakdowns.
+Unearth is credited as a significant member of the New Wave of American Heavy Metal movement, being one of the "big four" bands of the movement, along with Lamb of God, Killswitch Engage and Shadows Fall.
+They are also credited with helping shape how metalcore sounded with melding hardcore, melodic death metal, thrash elements and breakdowns.
 They are viewed as a foundational band in melodic metalcore, helping set the blueprint for the genre.
-Bands such as Rise to Remain, The Ghost Inside, Miss May I and Sable Hills have all named Unearth as an influence.
+In 2014 OC Weekly dubbed Unearth the 6th best metalcore band of all time, that same year Ultimate Guitar ranked them the 8th best.
+Bands such as Rise to Remain, the Ghost Inside, Miss May I and Sable Hills have all named Unearth as an influence.

 In a 2024 article by Justin Wearn of Lambgoat he dubbed Unearth underrated stating although Unearth played a huge role in 2000s metalcore, they never quite reached the same mainstream recognition as bands like Killswitch Engage, As I Lay Dying, or Trivium.
 He also credited the band for staying true to their sound instead of chasing trends like many other bands of the time were doing.
+On the subject of sticking to their sound Ken Susi stated "We've stuck to our roots.
+We're one of the only bands that have, and there's other bands who have been copying our sound for years who may be bigger.
+It's okay; it goes with the territory."